datartathon/gitting-started/README.md

 Hi, and welcome to this brief introduction to the Git versioning system.

 As someone coming from a mechanical engineering background, my motivation for creating this resource from the fact that like most of us in this group, I have had a somewhat non-linear, non-traditional path to coding.
-My goal is to shed share what I've learned about how developers approach code management, and also talk about using GIT as not just a code management tool, but also an efficient approach to documentation and project management.
+My goal is to share what I've learned about how developers approach code management, and also talk about using GIT as not just a code management tool, but also an efficient approach to documentation and project management.

 ## A few things before we get started.